-The New ‘Castlevania’ Animated Netflix TV Series Is Coming, Here’s All The Details
+The New Castlevania Netflix TV Series Is Coming, Here’s All The Details

-Castlevania, the hugely popular Konami video game known in Japan as Akumajō Dracula is now becoming a new animated Netflix TV series.
+The Castlevania Netflix TV series of the hugely popular Konami video game known in Japan as Akumajō Dracula is officially happening.
 The show will be made as an adult animation and the first four episodes, each 30 minutes long and which Netflix are calling ‘Season 1, Part 1,’ will be available to stream in 2017.
 The second season will follow in 2018.
 For fans of the original video game this will come as some very exciting news.

 The Netflix animated series will be produced by Adi Shankar (Dredd, The Grey) with Warren Ellis (who wrote graphic novel Red and Transmetropolitan) writing, and Adventure Time‘s Kevin Kolde is also involved.